 Cons:

-- No water bottle holders on the sides
+- No exterior water bottle pockets

-- No interior sleeve for laptop
+- No internal laptop sleeve

 The BackSåk has plenty of features.
-Firstly it’s a roll-top backpack that safely keeps your gear dry and protected while you’re doing outdoor activities.
+Firstly, it’s a roll-top backpack that safely keeps your gear dry and protected while you’re doing outdoor activities.
 The small front pocket is handy for storing (and protecting) travel documents like passports and bank cards.

-Reebow Gear Military Backpack
+3. Reebow Gear Military Backpack – Best tactical backpack

 Pros:

-- Durable
+- Durable materials

 - Water-resistant